 You can get a lot done with the stock plug-ins that come with any DAW and Reaper is no exception.

 Your chosen genre has a lot of influence on what DAW you will likely (eventually) gravitate toward.
-If you are into electronic music, FL Studio, Studio One Prime, Sonar Platinum, Cakewalk by Bandlab, Ableton Live or Reason will be well-suited for your purposes.
+If you are into electronic music, FL Studio, Studio One Prime, Sonar Platinum, Cakewalk by Bandlab, Ableton Live or Reason then this will be well-suited for your purposes.

 If you’re into rock or other genres that make heavy use of recorded instruments, then Reaper, Logic Pro X, Pro Tools or even Cubase might be a better option.
 This is entirely up to interpretation, however, as whatever works, works.

 It might be good to do a comparison between Reaper vs Ableton or Reaper vs Pro Tools.
-See what you prefer yourself.
-Most have some form of a free trial version available so always worth a try and to test each one out.
+See what you prefer for yourself.
+Most have some form of a free trial version available so always worth a try and test each one out.

-Besides this music software being easy to pick up, Reaper is highly-customisable with themes and key-maps.
+Besides this music software being easy to pick up, Reaper is highly customisable with themes and key-maps.
 We haven’t even broached the topic of automation yet!
-This helps you program soft synth parameters like a pro, not to mention get more precisely-tuned mixes.
+This helps you program soft synth parameters like a pro, not to mention get more precisely tuned mixes.

 The trim button opens up a world of creative automation.
 You would be surprised at how many things can be automated.

-For example, my default approach is to right-click the big record button in the transport area and select Record Mode: Time selection auto-punch.
+For example, a default approach is to right-click the big record button in the transport area and select Record Mode: Time selection auto-punch.
 This, along with pre-roll, is accessible via right-clicking the metronome.
-It makes the recording as smooth as possible, no matter how well or poorly my fingers are working that day.
+It makes the recording as smooth as possible, no matter how well or poorly your fingers are working that day.
 This is because it allows easily looping a section for multiple takes.
 The blue button to the right of the record button in the transport area is the toggle for looping.

-If you decide to buy Reaper, it is quite affordable at $60.
+If you decide to buy Reaper DAW, it is quite affordable at $60.
 This is a lot for the money compared to other free DAW’s out there on the market.
 Remember that this non-commercial deal relies on the fact that your annual gross revenue from music production doesn’t exceed $20,000.
-Otherwise, the Reaper music software full version upgrade is $225, and if you purchase it, the Reaper DAW price is $60.
+Otherwise, the Reaper DAW music software full version upgrade is $225, and if you purchase it, the Reaper DAW price is $60.
 You can later upgrade Reaper at a discounted price should your income transition over the threshold.